Tariqstanikzai/Weather-Dashboard-WD/README.md

 WD A simple web application that allows users to search for a city to get the current weather and 5 day forecast.
 Cities that users previously looked up will be saved in their local storage.

-## WDS Features :
-Using a daily planner to create a schedule.
-The current day and Date are displayed at the top of the calendar.
-Each time block is color-coded to indicate whether it is in the past, present, or future.
-Text for event is saved in local storage.

 ## Technology in Used :
 * HTML
 * Bootstrap